mobiliabrus/tourbook/docs/7-tour.md

 ## MOUNT KINABALU

-At 2 am, under the stars, the plane departured.
+At 2 am, under the stars, the plane departed.
 In the next four hours, I was half asleep.
-Since the sun rised up, we arrived at Kula Lumpur.
-After a time of coffee, I get on the flight down to Kota Kinabalu.
-When the sun climbed to top, I was riding airport bus.
-Later, in the terminal of downtown, I found a minibus which will took me to the park.
-Even sunset, after all the eighteen-hours routes, I've been the foot of KK mountain.
-I was so tired.
+Bt the time the sun rose, I had arrived in Kula Lumpur.
+After having a cup of coffee, I boarded the flight to Kota Kinabalu.
+By the time the sun reached its peak, I was riding the airport bus.
+Later, at the downtown terminal, I found a minibus that would take me to the park.
+Even though it was sunset and I had been traveling for eighteen hours, I finally arrived at the foot of Mount KK.
+I was very tired.

 <a-flight flight="D7809" departure="CKG" destination="KUL" departure-time="2017-04-02 01:50" arrive-time="2017-04-02 06:40"></a-flight>